 He earned his undergraduate degree in civil engineering from the University of Missouri and his law degree from Northwestern University.
-In addition to serving on the Board of Commissioners for the Port Authority, George is a member of the board of directors for the Downtown Council and Friends of the River-Kansas City.
+In addition to serving on the Board of Commissioners for Port KC, George is a member of the board of directors for the Downtown Council and Friends of the River-Kansas City.
 He lives with his wife and two children in the Brookside area.

 Linda Clark is a registered professional engineer and a retired assistant district engineer for the Missouri Department of Transportation.
 In that capacity she oversaw planning and design of transportation improvements in Cass, Clay, Henry, Jackson, Johnson, Lafayette, Platte, and Ray counties.